Disappointing business surveys intensify world growth fears

 It was the worst reading since March 2009, in the depths of the global financial crisis, and the sixth straight one below the 50-point level, which separates growth in activity from contraction on a monthly basis.

-The downdraft from China is particularly rattling economies of its trade-reliant Asian neighbours.
+The downdraft from China is particularly rattling economies of its trade-reliant Asian neighbors.

 South Korea, which counts China as its biggest trading partner, said on Friday its exports slumped and Taiwan reported on Thursday its export orders in July fell more than expected.